sourcebits-harshitakasera/mediaelement-caption-customizer/README.md

 # Introduction

-MediaElement-Caption-Customizer  is a <code>MediaElement.js</code> plugin that lets you customize the visual appearance and the positioning of the captions.The font, color, size, background, position of the captions are all configurable.
+MediaElement-Caption-Customizer  is a <code>MediaElement.js</code> plugin that lets you customize the visual appearance and the positioning* of the captions.The font, color, size, background, position of the captions are all configurable.

+<code>*Note</code>&nbsp; Top position and the default position of captions in MediaElement CSS is only supported currently.

 # Credits